iter8-tools/docs/docs/tutorials/blue-green.md

 template: main.html
 ---

-# Blue-green rollout
+# Blue-green release

-[Your first automated release](../getting-started/first-release.md) describes how to implement a blue-green rollout of a Kubernetes application.
+[Your first automated release](../getting-started/first-release.md) describes how to implement a progressive blue-green release of a Kubernetes application.